Achille Rivarde: Biography

 In 1899 he became a professor at the Royal College of Music.
 Apart from occasional appearances as a soloist in London and abroad (he shared the stage with Pablo Casals at a 1913 concert), he remained a teacher at the RCM till 1936 and was held in great esteem.
 Carl Flesch referred to him as "an important violinist and pedagogue".
 His pupils there included Anthony Collins, Eugene Goossens, the violinist and instrument valuer Robert Lewin, and Margaret Harrison (sister of Beatrice Harrison; she was aged only 4 when she entered the RCM to study with Rivarde).
+He was also the teacher of American soprano Anna Mooney Burch.

 Eugene Goossens wrote a piece for violin and piano called Old Chinese Folk Song 'To Achille Rivarde, Esq.
 Op.
 4/1.
 Fritz Kreisler dedicated to Rivarde his transcription of Dvořák's 1st Slavonic Dance.

 In 1922 Rivarde published The Violin and Its Technique As a Means to the Interpretation of Music, a small manual of his own method in which he advocated elasticity of movement in every bar.
 In 1924 he started a separate school of violin playing in London.

 He died in 1940 in London, aged 74.